This post will address the common bodily postpartum healing challenges new moms and seasoned mothers experience.

-It really is what makes us women superhuman, no joke.
+It is what makes us women superhuman, no joke.

-Your body has just gone through the intense process of childbirth, and you may be dealing with a range of physical recovery issues.
+Your body has just undergone the intense process of childbirth, and you may be dealing with a range of physical recovery issues.

-From healing from childbirth and caring for a C-section wound to managing bleeding and dealing with swelling, it’s essential to give yourself time and space to take care of yourself during this time.
+From healing from childbirth and caring for a C-section wound to managing to bleed and dealing with swelling, giving yourself time and space to take care of yourself during this time is essential.